cverluise/patentcity/docs/RECIPE_PATENTCITY.md

 ## Geocode dataset

 !!! danger
     Take care, geocoding is not free, especially using GMAPS.
-Keep calm and plan your budget, you might want to ask for a grant and/or chunk the data and process it month-by-month as you free-tier gets automatically refilled.
-You might also want to first start with the batch geocoding API from HERE (which offers much more generous free plan) and use gmaps only for the no-match.
+Keep calm and plan your budget, you might want to ask for a grant and/or chunk the data and process it month-by-month as your free-tier gets automatically refilled.
+You might also want to first start with the batch geocoding API from HERE (which offers a much more generous free plan) and use gmaps only for the no-match.
 NB: HERE batch geocoding API is supported by patentcity.

 === "HERE"